Oatmeal Chocolate Chip Bars

 This post may contain affiliate links.
 Please read our disclosure policy.

-Chocolate Chip Oatmeal Cookie Bars are like a soft oatmeal cookie in bar form.
-These are baked in an 8×8 pan, use melted butter, and don’t require a mixer – easy and fast!
+Oatmeal Chocolate Chip Bars are like a soft oatmeal cookie in bar form.
+These use melted butter and don’t require a mixer – easy and fast!
+With 1 million+ page views and 200+ positive reviews, I tested these a dozen times to get the texture just right – chewy, tender perfection.

 Earlier this month I shared a recipe for healthy-ish Oatmeal Cookie Dough Energy Bites, but they were really just a prelude to these.
-Tender, chewy, no-mixer-required Chocolate Chip Oatmeal Cookie Bars.
+Tender, chewy, no-mixer-required Oatmeal Chocolate Chip Bars.

 Baked in an 8×8 pan, these bars make just enough for our family to enjoy for dessert with a couple left over for snacking the next day.
 There’s no waiting for butter to soften and no mixer required, making them the perfect thing to make tonight.
 You probably already have everything you need!